alexa-games/litexa/docs/book/presentation.md

   say "Would you like to play with advanced rules?"
 ```

-The above skill when launch would produce the speech,
+The above skill when launched would produce the speech,
 *"Hello World.
 Would you like to play with advanced rules?"*

 For heavily trafficked areas of your skill, you may